SolidLabResearch/Bashlib/Tutorial-cli.md

 #### move / mv
 The `move` or `mv` command moves resources between different locations on a data pod or between data pods.
 It is equal to a `cp` operation followed by a `rm` operation on the source.
-**Make sure that the correct permissions are set to read and remove the source resources, and write to the desintation resources.**
+**Make sure that the correct permissions are set to read and remove the source resources, and write to the destination resources.**

 In the last section, we made a `contacts.ttl` resource in our `base:/test/` container.
 We can now move the test resource we just made as a demonstration: